 We want to invest in three companies:

-● Mr. Cooper Group Inc (COOP)
+- Mr. Cooper Group Inc (COOP)

-● Educational Development Corporation (EDUC)
+- Educational Development Corporation (EDUC)

-● Newmont Corporation (NEM)
+- Newmont Corporation (NEM)

 It is crucial to understand your data when dealing with machine learning, and data science in general.
 It doesn’t matter how sophisticated the model is; when you feed it with garbage data, you get garbage predictions.
 It becomes even more important when there is time involved in the data being used.
 One has to really be careful not to use future data.
-As this can be quite tricky it is better to ask yourself one more time: am I using future data?
+As this can be quite tricky it is better to ask yourself again: am I using future data?